evanwill/web-archive-replay/README.md

 Demo: <https://evanwill.github.io/web-archive-replay/>

+See also [web-replay-gen](https://github.com/webrecorder/web-replay-gen), an Eleventy project template from the Webrecorder team with a similar aim.

 ## Get Started

-See "docs/setup-web-archive.md" for details of web archive interface.
+See ["docs/setup-web-archive.md"](https://github.com/evanwill/web-archive-replay/blob/main/docs/setup-web-archive.md) for details of how to set up the web archive access.

 Basic site set up: